An Open Letter to All the Self Righteous, Pretentious Academics Lamenting Bob Dylan’s Nobel Prize Win

 Consider the story of Caedmon as told by the Venerable Bede.
 Caedmon was a simple cowhand who sadly couldn’t carry a tune.
 This could be interpreted as he wasn’t a very good storyteller.
 This embarrassed him so much that one evening when the harp was being passed around the table after supper and songs of heroes were being sung that he ran out of the mead hall and into the barn in shame when it was his turn.
 Later, lo and behold!
 A man appeared to him in a dream and asked him to sing.
 Caedmon sadly replied that he could not sing.
 The man said “Try,” and Caedmon started singing a beautiful hymn that became known as Caedmon’s hymn — a song meant to be sung aloud which was only later recorded by Bede.

 Most of early Anglo Saxon Literature, and World Literature for that matter was oral and it was lyrical.
 It was music.
 To dismiss Bob Dylan’s Nobel Prize in Literature is nothing short of pure ignorance of the origins of literature itself and frankly, it is a disgrace to the study of literature as a whole.
-Bob Dylan’s Nobel Prize win is nothing short of a boon to the study of literature, both modern and archaic the world over.
+Bob Dylan’s Nobel Prize win is quite simply a boon to the study of literature, both modern and archaic the world over.
 Literature is more than words written on a page and bound in a book.
 Literature is the conveyance of a story — of a narrative — by any means necessary.
 A true scholar would know that.

 With a song in my heart,